kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-recommendation-producer.md

 ### Running the Example
 When we run this example, we again need to need specify which KijiTable we want to use to back our KeyValueStore.
-This time, we will override the KeyValueStore binding (link to docs about this) from the command line using an XML configuration file.
+This time, we will override the KeyValueStore binding from the command line using an XML configuration file.
 The content of the file is displayed below.
 If you are not using KijiBento, you may need to modify this XML file so that the URI points to the songs table you would like to use.